-There are more artists named Darius:
+There is more than one artist named Darius:

 (1) French house artist from France.